Pain In The Front Of The Shoulder With Bench Press

 Rotator cuff stability

 If you experienced pain or discomfort during testing for infraspinatus, as well as weakness during the movement, then strengthening this muscle will be important.
-Give these exercises a try to improve stability during bench press!
+These exercises help to improve rotator cuff stability and promote shoulder health during your bench press.

 Isometric Internal rotation https://youtube.com/shorts/BvwmMgl0sy8?feature=share